 On Saturday, October 12, 1940, Tom was driving his 1937 Cord Phaeton convertible when it left the road near Florence, Arizona.
 One or more suitcases in the rear of the car flew forward, striking Mix in the head/neck and killing him.
 The death of the silver screen legend was a major news event, and many papers reported Mix's passing on the front page of their Sunday, October 13, 1940 editions.
 A newspaper article that I have mentions that Mix was taken to a Florence, Arizona mortuary for several hours and then his body was flown to California.
 His wife Mabel said "arrangements would be made for a Masonic and military funeral service, probably in Hollywood."

-Thousands of fans and Hollywood personalities attended the October 16, 1940 funeral services and Mix was interred at Forest Lawn Memorial Park in Glendale, California.
+Thousands of fans and Hollywood personalities attended the October 16, 1940 funeral service at Forest Lawn and participants included Rudy Vallee singing "Empty Saddles" and Monte Blue reading the Masonic rites.
+Mix was interred at Forest Lawn Memorial Park in Glendale, California.

 There wasn't much left in Tom's estate after five wives, losses due to the stock market crash, the Depression, the circus, as well as his free spending lifestyle.
 Newspaper articles from a few months after his death noted that the estate was valued at about $115,000.00.
 While that is a fairly nice sum for then and now, it's really not much considering that Mix had made millions.